evaera/Cmdr/docs/90-advanced/04-customtypes.md

 Parse = function(transformedValue: any) -> any
 ```

-**Required.** The final stage of the lifecycle pipeline before the value is marked complete.
+**[REQUIRED]** The final stage of the lifecycle pipeline before the value is marked complete.
 This transforms the processed text tokens into the final Luau type object (e.g., an Instance, a Color3, or a table) which will be fed directly into your final command implementation module.

 ---